Dr. Greene's Answer

 The holidays are here again already!
 Scenes from this time of year form many of my most vivid memories from childhood.
 The remaining days of this season will fly by ever so quickly.
-Take a moment to decide what few holiday activities you definitely don’t want to miss in the rush of the season.
-And when holiday magic does happen, don’t be tricked into rushing on by!
+Making holidays magical is one gift we can all give our children with a little forethought and planning.
+I recommend taking a moment to decide what few holiday activities you definitely don’t want to miss in the rush of the season.
+And when holiday magic happens spontaneously, don’t be tricked into rushing on by and missing out.

 Holidays with kids can be the most wonderful and the most exhausting time of the year.
 The key to making this a magical time is planning ahead.